sangttruong/dpuds/README.md

 Due to my interest in statistics, computing, and biochemistry, I design this class.
 I plan to execute it in Spring of 2020.
 If you are a student at DePauw and you are interested in the topic, please talk to me!

-# Deep Learning with R:
+# Deep Learning with R

 François Chollet and J.J.
-Allaire wrote a book to introduce deep learning in R. This is my plan (sometime soon...) to read this book ...
+Allaire wrote a book to introduce deep learning in R. I probably will spend Chrismas this year on this book (hopefully if I won't lose all my time in the family gathering ... )